FaLcOn5555/ECG-Signal-Classification-using-Machine-Learning/README.md

 # 🩺 ECG Signal Classification using Machine Learning

-This project uses machine learning to classify ECG (Electrocardiogram) signals as **normal** or **abnormal** using real heartbeat data.
+I did this project using machine learning to classify ECG (Electrocardiogram) signals as **normal** or **abnormal** using real heartbeat data.
 It was inspired by the idea of using AI in predictive healthcare — helping detect irregular heart activity automatically using signal data.

 ---

-## 📂 Dataset Used
+##  Dataset Used

 The project uses ECG datasets from the **PTB Diagnostic ECG Database**.
 The files used are:
 - `ptbdb_normal.xlsx` – contains normal ECG signals